adyen-examples/adyen-python-online-payments/README.md

 ```

 ## Usage
 1. Run `./start.sh` to:
    - Initialize the required environment variables.
-This step is necessary every time you re-activate your (venv)
+This step is necessary every time you re-activate your venv
-   - Run flask
+   - Start Python app

-2.Visit [http://localhost:8080](http://localhost:8080) and select an integration type!
+2. Visit [http://localhost:8080](http://localhost:8080) and select an integration type!

 ## Contributing